hapax/hapax.github.io/_posts/2019-09-04-scrubland.md

 excited about what they teach.
 Their enthusiasm will be infectious.

+#### Why are the problems in section 3 so hard?

+I decided to experiment with format and try introducing material via clear exposition (in section 2) and via problems (in section 3).
+The gap between them seems may seem large, but I am imagining the latter as longer assignments for students who have already mastered the material.
+These longer questions also serve to make the cheeky rhetorical point that the textbook problems are dull.

 #### What's next?

-Instead of *replacing* the curriculum (an overambitious and long-term goal), paths out of the scrubland can be offered as a complement to standard material.
+Instead of *replacing* the curriculum (an overambitious long-term goal), paths out of the scrubland can be offered as a complement to standard material.
 In the near future, I hope to start assembling a database of